 How do I know if the tree in front of my property is a City tree?

 Trees planted within the public right-of-way are City Trees.
-This area is typically between the sidewalk and the street but it varies throughout the City.
-Contact the Street Services Section to determine if the tree in front of your property is a City Street Tree.
+This area is typically between the sidewalk and the street but could include a portion of landscaped area in back of the sidewalk, and varies throughout the City.
+Please contact the Street Services Section to determine whether the tree in front of your property is a City Street Tree.

 Does the City trim its trees?